bryanstgarcia/docker-nginx-reverse-proxy/README.md

 ```shell
 docker tag bryanstgarcia/<repo-name>:<version> bryanstgarcia/<repo-name>:latest
 ```
+You can also use the image id to tag.
+Sometimes is easier.
 This ensures that the latest tag always reflects the most recent version.

 ### 🔐 Step 3: Log in to Docker Hub (if not already logged in)